GetTestMail/ruby-sdk/README.md

 The GetTestMail model represents a disposable email address.
 It has the following attributes:

+* id - The id of the email address
 * emailAddress - The email address
 * expiresAt - The time at which the email address will expire
 * message - The message received by the email address